-Britain's financial regulator is proposing that credit card, store card and loan repayments be frozen temporarily to provide relief to people struggling financially during the coronavirus outbreak.
-Again, if you can afford to continue making payments, it's advised that you do – especially as the proposal states that “a reasonable rate of interest” may still be charged during the suspension period.
+If you can afford to continue making payments, it's advised that you do – especially as the proposal states that “a reasonable rate of interest” may still be charged during the suspension period.
 Partial repayment holidays may be available in some cases.

 I am having difficulty covering my weekly shopping bill.
 How can I get help?

 When the FCA issued its guidance to lenders about supporting customers struggling to make repayments, it also advised that people should be given the option to apply for an interest-free £500 overdraft.
 The deadline for applying has been extended to 31 October – contact your bank or building society for details.

 If you're a public sector worker, you can also benefit from dozens of amazing discounts on food and drink, motoring services, accommodation and more by visiting our dedicated deals and offers page.